 - The DiCamillo Companion

-The DiCamillo Companion is a database of British country houses, including many Scottish houses extant and lost.
+The DiCamillo Companion includes a database of British country houses, including many Scottish houses extant and lost.
 Although initially presented as a large list, it can easily be searched by country and status.

 - The Gazetteer for Scotland

 A useful gazetteer of Scottish places, including many mentions of country houses past and present - there is a huge amount of information here, well worth browsing.